distillpub/post--misread-tsne/index.md

 Before diving in: if you haven't encountered t-SNE before, here's what you need to know about the math behind it.
 The goal is to take a set of points in a high-dimensional space and find a faithful representation of those points in a lower-dimensional space, typically the 2D plane.
 The algorithm is non-linear and adapts to the underlying data, performing different transformations on different regions.
 Those differences can be a major source of confusion.

 A second feature of t-SNE is a tuneable parameter, "perplexity," which says (loosely) how to balance attention between local and global aspects of your data.
+The parameter is, in a sense, a guess about the number of close neighbors each point has.
 The perplexity value has a complex effect on the resulting pictures.
 The original paper says, _"The performance of SNE is fairly robust to changes in the perplexity, and typical values are between 5 and 50."_ But the story is more nuanced than that.
 Getting the most from t-SNE may mean analyzing multiple plots with different perplexities.

 That's not the end of the complications.
 The t-SNE algorithm doesn't always produce similar output on successive runs, for example, and there are additional hyperparameters related to the optimization process.